 Harry Potter and the Chamber of Secrets Soundtrack, Jeremy Soule, 2002

-Such is the case with the Harry Potter and the Chamber of Secrets soundtrack, easily the best of Jeremy Soule‘s five scores for the game franchise.
+The Harry Potter and the Chamber of Secrets soundtrack is easily the best of Jeremy Soule‘s five scores for the franchise.
 It also benefits from a better album presentation than Soule’s other Harry Potter soundtracks.
 Only eight minutes of notable material are missing from the album release, which thankfully excises a lot of ruminative underscore.
-Sadly, in 2009, Electronic Arts unceremoniously pulled almost all of its Harry Potter game scores from online music scores.
-Frustrating album situation notwithstanding, Chamber of Secrets is Soule’s most satisfying fantasy soundtrack.
+In fact, Chamber of Secrets is Soule’s most satisfying fantasy soundtrack.
 Yes, that’s a big claim to make, considering his work on franchises like The Elder Scrolls and Guild Wars.
-But Chamber of Secrets achieves a consistency of quality that Soule’s more bloated score releases don’t accomplish.
+But Chamber of Secrets achieves a consistency of quality that Soule’s more bloated scores don’t accomplish.
 He doubtlessly deserved his 2004 win of the BAFTA Games Award for Best Original Music for Chamber of Secrets.

 It was this similarity in sound that landed Soule the gig on the first five Harry Potter games.
 On the Harry Potter and the Chamber of Secrets soundtrack, he shows why he’s the right man for the job.
 Soule gets the necessary mix of adventure, menace and child-like wonder just right.
-He crafts the perfect soundtrack for a quest that is light-hearted, but not without dangers and dramatic encounters, set in a colourful world that’s homely, but still of immense scale.
+He crafts the perfect soundtrack for a quest that is light-hearted, but not without dangers and dramatic encounters, set in a colourful world both homely and of immense scale.

 All these impressions come together on the album’s opening track “Harry Potter and the Chamber of Secrets Title Theme”.
-This title cue evokes the requisite sense of both magic and majestic sweep essential to a Harry Potter score.
+The cue successfully evokes the requisite sense of both magic and majestic sweep essential to a Harry Potter score.
 A substantial choral component gives the music unexpected heft and scope, before the orchestration pulls back to solo piano only.
-Soule shows his aptitude at handling these swift, fluid changes of orchestration and mood with impressive ease.
+With impressive ease, Soule shows his aptitude at handling these swift, fluid changes of orchestration and mood.
 At the same time, it’s obvious Soule has found his individual musical entry point to the world of Harry Potter, never coming off as a mere Williams rip-off.

-Many other tracks contribute to the variety of textures and moods that makes the Harry Potter and the Chamber of Secrets soundtrack such a successful work.
+Many other tracks contribute to the variety of textures and moods that makes the Harry Potter and the Chamber of Secrets soundtrack such a winning work.
 Take “Flying”, which shows Soule at his most spirited and effervescent.
-Here, the music truly cuts loose, unable to contain its excitement at the wide open skies ahead.
+Here, the music truly cuts loose, unable to contain its excitement at the wide-open skies ahead.
 Then there’s “Willow Level 3”, a beautifully contoured string adagio with Wagnerian overtones that displays Soule’s classical inclinations.
 “Spell Atmos” and its calm solemnity and mystical gestures feel like a test run for The Elder Scrolls V: Skyrim.
-Its feeling of otherworldly wonder and gazing finds its charmingly unassuming equivalent in the gorgeously meandering “Day”.
+The cues’ feeling of otherworldly wonder and gazing finds its charmingly unassuming counterpoint in the gorgeously meandering “Day”.
 The composition’s hazy, sustained woodwind chords set against piano and celesta are something to savour.
 It’s a rare moment of absent-minded daydreaming that later Harry Potter scores with higher dramatic stakes don’t allow for.

 Not commercially available anymore – try music streaming services or second hand stores.